-Please provide your username and password to log in:
+Please provide your username below.

 First of all, I miss Wellesley so, so much!
 I recently wrote a paper about what stood out about my Wellesley experience, and it was the easiest paper I have ever written (mostly about friendships and dancing in the pub and on stage).
 I believe it would provide good material for stand-up or a memoir...
 To get back on track, I am currently in my third and final year at the Harvard Graduate School of Education studying Higher Education.
 I also work at the Crimson Summer Academy at Harvard, a program for low-income, high-achieving high school students.
 I participated in a similar program when I was younger, so I love contributing to something near and dear to my heart.
 For fun, I enjoy dancing Zumba, petting dogs, eating Trader Joe's snacks, and looking through all things Mickey Mouse and Disney Parks.
 Much love to our class <3